-One Meat Ball (Zaret-Singer) performed by Ciyo Brown and Rockin’ Chair (Carmichael) with the Cafe All Stars at Leicester Square Theatre:
+One Meat Ball (Zaret-Singer) performed by Ciyo Brown with the Cafe Society All Stars at the Hideaway:

 Cafe Society Swing follows the progress of the venue from its idealistic Left-wing beginnings, through all its struggles and triumphs, to its eventual demise in the anti-Communist hysteria of the late 1940s, when New York’s powerful press columnists turned against the club as a ‘nest of communists’ and hounded Josephson out of business.

 Cafe Society Swing is available for festivals and theatres, both as a full theatre production and as a simpler concert version.
 Both shows are booking for 2018 and beyond: contact email@example.com for more information.